 So read on for some tips to make hiking in the rain a warm, dry and happy experience!

-This is a long article, so I’ve summarized my top five tips here.
+This is a long article, so I’ve summarized my top five tips for wet weather hiking here.
 If you only follow these five things, you’ll be in good shape.
-(Though read up on the other tips below because there’s a lot of good info there.)
+(Though read up on the other tips below because there’s a lot of good info on how to stay warm and dry in the rain!)

 - Don’t wear any cotton.
 Opt for merino wool or synthetics instead.

-- Know what to do in the case of lightning or hypothermia.
+- Know what to do in the case of lightening or hypothermia.

 - Keep a positive attitude.